marcellocostamagna/Crystal-Configuration-Generator/ReadME.md

 ## Overview

-The **Crystal Configuration Generator** is a Python-based tool designed to generate and visualize different configurations of crystal structures with different ratios of Halogen atoms (i.e., Br/I ratio).
-This information is useful to investigate behaviors of lead-based perovskite crystal; studied for their interesting photovoltaic properties.
+The **Crystal Configuration Generator** is a Python toolkit for enumerating and visualizing unique atomic configurations in lead-halide perovskite coordination spheres with variable Br/I (bromine/iodine) ratios.
+This information is useful for investigating the behavior of lead-based perovskite crystals, which are widely studied for their interesting photovoltaic properties.

-Users can modify the "coordination sphere" and the number of Bromine (Br) atoms in the script to generate unique configurations.
-The generator uses symmetry operations to normalize configurations and reduce redundancy.
+You can use the generator both as a **command-line script** or a **Streamlit web app**.

-Here are the geometries currently available
+Currently available geometries

 ![Alt text](img/cord_sphere_img.png)